Efficiency

 Electricity cost for D'BakerAid™ is under 1¢ per 500g loaf (excluding oven baking).

-What we calculated (USA example)
+What we Calculated (USA example)

 Key finding (energy cost metric)